Trivivium/devops-2k20/report/REPORT.md

 the tools necessary with less technical fragmentation, whereas an alternative would require new configuration.

-As mentioned the aim to horizontally scale the application.
+As mentioned the aim is to horizontally scale the application.
 We deemed this to be the best solution as the application is more focused on serving multiple clients with rather.
-Each operation doesn't require much CPU time thus the argument for increased resources on each nodes seems mute.
+Each operation doesn't require much CPU time thus the argument for increased resources on each nodes seems moot.
 The use of multiple servers in turn would mean a higher limit to the number simultaneous connections from clients.

-Using Docker Swarm simplifies the load-balancing aspect of this strategy as swarm mode as a built-in balancer for ingress connections, and automatically distributes the connections between the nodes available using a round-robin fashion.
+Using Docker Swarm simplifies the load-balancing aspect of this strategy as swarm mode has a built-in balancer for ingress connections, and automatically distributes the connections between the nodes available using a round-robin fashion.